Short answer: constantly!

 Find out more about the research here.

 Booking online is now required for all in-studio classes.
 Check out these quick tutorials we made on how to do it:

 Booking online "101"

 How to book/ cancel using the Mindbody app:

 If you can't make it to a class you have booked/ waitlisted?

-A 12 hour minimum notice is required for all cancellations to avoid being charged a fee.
+A 12 hour minimum notice is required for all cancellations!

-(This policy doesn't apply to Virtual Yoga classes, only in-studio ones!)
-Late Cancels will be charged a $15 fee, and No Shows will be charged a $20 fee.
+Because space in class is limited due to government regulations, Late Cancels and No Shows will be charged a $20 fee if we are unable to fill the spot.
 Check out the details of our policy here.